BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 	- For Sandy-bridge CPUs (V1 Xeon's), use **config_SandyCPUs.plist** (rename it to config.plist)
 	- For Ivy-bridge CPUs (V2 Xeon's), use **config_IvyCPUs.plist** (rename it to config.list)
 	- If you have 2643V2, 2667V2, or 2687w V2 CPUs, use the corresponding customized **config_26XXV2.plist**.

+- **Other Installation Note**
+	- Network LAN driver choice: For Z420 (Single LAN port), use IntelMausi.kext.
+For Z620/Z820 (Dual LAN ports), use AppleIntelE1000e.kext.
+	- Otherwise, you may experience random system lock up issue, especially true if NvMe SSD is used with a PCI-E adapter.

 #